Joe D'Amato: Birthname

 Throughout his career, D'Amato used his birthname Aristide Massaccesi only once for a directorial credit, namely for Death Smiles on a Murderer (1973).
 However, it was regularly used for other credits.
-For his first work as camera operator, it was the only name he was credited with, and as cinematographer, writer of stories and scriptwriter, he credited himself or was credited with it regularly until the early 1980s.
+For his first work as a camera operator, it was the only name he was credited with, and as a cinematographer, writer of stories and scriptwriter, he credited himself or was credited with it regularly until the early 1980s.

 Pseudonyms

 The first pseudonyms used by Aristide Massaccesi were his actor's credits in the Spaghetti Westerns Straniero... fatti il segno della croce!
 (1968) and Dead Men Don't Make Shadows (1970), for which he used puns on his birthname: Ariston Massachusetts and Arizona Massachusset, respectively.

-His best known pseudonym is the anglicized Joe D'Amato, which he first adopted as director of Giubbe Rosse (1975).
+His best-known pseudonym is the anglicized Joe D'Amato, which he first adopted as director of Giubbe Rosse (1975).
 In 1991, D'Amato stated he had discovered the name in some calendar and chosen to use it because it sounded promising: in its mixture of American and Italian, it was similar to those of Brian de Palma and Martin Scorsese.
 Joe D'Amato became the name Massaccesi was most associated with, even more than his birth name.
 D'Amato used this main pseudonym of his exclusively for credits as producer and director and not for credits as cinematographer or writer.

-The pseudonym Federiko Slonisko, sometimes also spelled Federico Slonisco or any mixture of these two spellings (including the short form Fred and several other mis- or variant spellings), was regularly used for D'Amato's work as cinematographer starting in 1982.
+The pseudonym Federiko Slonisko, sometimes also spelt Federico Slonisco or any mixture of these two spellings (including the short form Fred and several other mis- or variant spellings), was regularly used for D'Amato's work as cinematographer starting in 1982.

 The pseudonyms Federico Slonisco Jr. and Dan Slonisko (including variant spellings) are also sometimes considered to belong to D'Amato.
 However, D'Amato's son Daniele, a camera operator and cinematographer, started his career working for his father.

 The pseudonym Michael Wotruba was used as D'Amato's directorial credit on: